Individual Pumpkin Pies without Crust (aka Pumpkin Custards)

 How does Martha Stewart make pumpkin pie?

-I don’t know if it is her use of brown sugar instead of white sugar to give it that hint of molasses flavor, the perfect amount of spices, or the evaporated milk and cornstarch that ensure it holds together while still staying creamy.
-But it is the best.
+I don’t know if it is her use of brown sugar instead of white sugar to give it that hint of molasses flavor.
+It might be the perfect amount of spices.
+Or it is the evaporated milk and cornstarch that ensures it holds together while still staying creamy.
+Whatever the reason, it is the best.

 And it does not involve anything more than whisking the ingredients together in a bowl.